IELTS Test Exam

 - Reading: Both versions of the test include three sections for the reading test.
 There are a total of 40 questions to be answered in one hour, based on the different text passages provided.
 Different types of questions are included in this part, like matching, multiple-choice, sentence/note/summary/ table/flow chart/diagram completion, identifying the writer's views or specific information, and short-answers.
 In the Academic version, the passages given are appropriate to candidates entering academic courses, while the General Version text passages are of more of casual nature taken from newspapers, journals, magazines, editorials, etc.

-For more information on IELTS sections, please refer to the official IELTS information booklet (http://www.ielts.org/pdf/Information_for_Candidates_booklet.pdf).
+For more information on the test sections, please refer to the official IELTS information booklet (http://www.ielts.org/pdf/Information_for_Candidates_booklet.pdf).

 Terms and Conditions